jrdurham/SermonAudioServiceRecorder/README.md

 <br>

 `GUI_ICO` - Default setting: `img/icon.ico`
-This is a .ico file that is displayed next to the window title.
+This is an .ico file that is displayed next to the window title.
 If you want to replace it, use an icon file with a 1:1 aspect ratio, up to a dimension of 256x256.
 <br>